inferadb/management/docs/authentication.md

   service_url: "http://localhost:8081"
 ```

-On startup without a configured key, the server will:
+On startup without a configured key, the engine will:

 1. Generate a new Ed25519 keypair
 2. Log the PEM-encoded private key